ovh/docs/pages/cloud/ovhcloud-connect/occ-layer2/guide.en-gb.md

 Jumbo Frames up to 9000 bytes are supported.

-Connection between POP and Datacenter benefit from OVHcloud backbone so an internal link failure is supported and will not impact customer traffic.
+Connection between a POP and a datacenter benefit from OVHcloud backbone so an internal link failure is supported and will not impact customer traffic.